nschaefe/Pathfinder/README.md

 To filter and visualize the tracked data we provide an additional tool under ./visualization.
 To use it follow these steps:
-* copy the tracked data under ./visualization/src/tracker_report.txt.
+* copy the tracked data under ./visualization/data/tracker_report.txt.
+The repo contains a sample dataset.
 * Go to the config section in ./visualization/src/index.js and adjust the config as needed.
 * Build the tool with ./visualization/build.sh.
 The first time you build it you have to first setup the npm environment with npm install.
 Everytime the tracker data changes build.sh also needs to be executed.